 True Light Brown

 Pure light brown is a criminally overlooked shade on the hair color spectrum.
-It’s nutty and neutral, so understated as to be a perfect fit in today’s minimalist fashion world.
+It’s nutty and neutral, so understated that it's a perfect fit in today’s minimalist fashion world.
 Unlike the flashy beach blondes of years past, light brown never goes out of style.

 To achieve this shade, ask your stylist for a light brown that’s tailored to fit the warm or cool undertones in your complexion.
 If possible, we like to suggest a few lighter sections around the face.

-We love this shade for rosy complexions, especially because the color features plenty of red notes.
-It’s the perfect transition shade for fall or winter.
+We love this shade for rosy complexions, primarily because the color features plenty of red notes.
+It’s the perfect transitional shade for fall or winter.

 So, maybe you miss that beachy blonde a little bit.
 That’s just fine!
 In this one thing, you really can have it all.
 We love the way honey and caramel blonde look when mixed into light brown hair.